Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Beet Juice Recipe

 A simple beet recipe combines an apple, a carrot, a beet, ginger, and lemon juice.
 The apple and carrot sweeten the beet juice, and the ginger and lemon add flavor.
 Another recipe is to use celery, cucumber, beet, ginger, and lemon.
-This post discusses other fruits and vegetables to juice.

 Canned beets are the easiest way to add beets to your diet.
 Beets can be sliced and put in a salad used as a dip ingredient or sliced and dried in the oven to make beet chips.